0x29a/cide/README.md

 # CIDE

+**Note**: this repository needs to be cleaned up and refactored.
+There are many roles and playbooks that are not used anymore, and some of them are not even working.
+I'm planning to do this in the nearest future.
+Don't use this repository as a reference for now.

 This repository contains playbooks and roles, that I use to:
 - Configure my local development environment, from wallpapers and keyboard shortcuts to byobu, firejail and VSCode.
 - Configure my remote development environment on a dedicated server, which usually does all heavy lifting.